natenka/pyneng-book-en/docs/source/book/04_data_structures/8a_set_methods.rst

 ``discard()``
 ^^^^^^^^^^^^^

-The ``discard()`` method allows deleting elements without showing an error if there is no element in the set:
+Method ``discard()`` allows deleting elements without showing an error if there is no element in set:

 .. code:: python